 This exemption permits a foreign sub-adviser to provide advice to certain registrants, without having to register as an adviser in Canada.
 In these arrangements, the registrant is the foreign sub-adviser's client, and it receives the advice, either for its own benefit or for the benefit of its clients.
-One of the conditions of this exemption is that the registrant has entered into an agreement with its client that it is responsible for losses that arises out of certain failures by the sub-adviser.
+One of the conditions of this exemption is that the registrant has entered into an agreement with its client that it is responsible for losses that arise out of certain failures by the sub-adviser.

-Section 8.28 provides an exemption from the investment fund manager registration requirement to an individual or firm that administers a capital accumulation plan.
-If an investment fund manager is also required to register as a dealer or adviser, this exemption only applies to their activities as an investment fund manager.
-We expect that a registrant taking on this liability will conduct appropriate due diligence on the sub-adviser and ensure the investments are suitable for the registrant's client.
+We expect that a registrant taking on this liability will conduct appropriate initial and ongoing due diligence on the sub-adviser and ensure the investments are suitable for the registrant's client.
 We also expect that the registrant will maintain records of the due diligence conducted.
+See Part 11 of this Companion Policy for more guidance.